clmarr/DiaSim/README.FLLex.md

 rule set, namely the example of the Latin-to-French diachronic transformational rule set as described by Mildred K Pope in her 1934 foundational treatise, "From Latin to Modern French with Especial Consideration of Anglo-Norman: Phonology and Morphology".
 However, more generally, this dataset is also intended to enable testing of any "hypothesis" of a set of diachronic transformation rules for the Latin-to-French scenario.
+The form of the dataset used in Marr and Mortensen 2020, and also Marr and Mortensen 2023, is preserved as "FLLex2020" within the folder "legacy" (similarly, there is a 2020 version of the periodicized "FLLAPS" dataset in the same folder), though at the time of writing (November 13, 2023), subsequent changes to FLLex have been limited to material in the comments.

 In order to enable this dataset to be of such use, we must be clear of what specifically it is to be used to test.
 Specifically, this dataset is constructed to test PHONOLOGICAL developments.
 It is not intended to test developments that